 Storyminers: How does Nimble overcome these challenges and fundamentally change the way CX teams engage with consumers?

 Nimble: Nimble synchronizes individual emails, calendars and contacts as well as social networks into a shared team relationship manager that auto-generates dynamic social and business profiles for O365, Outlook and Gmail users everywhere people work.

-Using Nimble, customer-facing employees can engage authentically throughout the journey, from the time a contact is first identified to the time she becomes a repeat customer.
+Using Nimble, customer-facing employees can authentically engage throughout the journey, from the time to contact is first identified to the time it becomes a repeat customer.

-My take: knowing not only what you’ve done with someone online, but seeing what others on your team are doing with a company or contact is a brilliant feature .
+My take: knowing not only what you’ve done with someone online, but seeing what others on your team are doing with the company or contact is a brilliant feature .
 This way, one brand, regardless of how many people are in it, can act like and appear as one brand to customers.
 The left arm can finally know what the right arm is doing 😉

 Storyminers: How much life does CRM have before it gets eclipsed with more multi-purpose and context-sensitive technologies (like Nimble)?